alexpovel/latex-cookbook/README.md

 - have a lot of control over figure and caption configurations combining `floatrow` and `caption`.
 `floatrow` is actually a bit old and awkward to use.
 We could probably use something more modern here.

+- are free to use A5 paper.
+I am a *huge* fan.
+[Many people ask why the default margins are so damn large](https://tex.stackexchange.com/questions/71172/why-are-default-latex-margins-so-big) (by the way, in that question, they mention the package `geometry`; we have KOMA-script for that, don't touch `geometry`).
+The margins aren't too large: the (default A4) paper is.
+Only real bookworms can process lines in excess of approx. 80 characters.
+All others get headaches and find texts like that hard to read.
+KOMA knows about that and the many other 'rules' aka conventions, producing the margins you see.And in fact, they might look a bit off.

+  There is a very good reason books usually *don't* come in A4 or letter format.
+  It is much closer to A5, which suddenly *makes sense*: margins are small, the text fits nicely.
+  It is nice to read and hold.
+  If your document is an actual thesis of many dozens of pages, consider using A5.

+  To see it in effect, uncomment the options `a5paper` and `10pt` (we decrease the font size by 1pt) in [the base file](main.tex) when calling the `documentclass`.
+  At this point, there is a reward for careful typesetting: specifying lengths etc. in absolute units will break the document.
+  Having done all that jazz in relation to `linewidth`, `textwidth` and their siblings will scale everything accordingly.
+  Not all things will come out right and require manual attention.

+  It is probably telling that a document of *X* pages in `a4paper` and `11pt` (the KOMA default) will come out to very close to *X* pages again in `a5paper` and `10pt`: we mainly cut out on wasted white-space and made better use of available space, without suddely requiring *2X* pages (since we halved the page size).

 ## Build